We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Recharging takes 8 hours

-In our tests, two main attributes of this Black+Decker light-duty cultivator stood out.
+In our tests, there were two things we especially liked about this Black+Decker light-duty cultivator.
 First, its lightweight, balanced design virtually eliminates user fatigue.
-Second, its uniquely designed tines spin on a vertical axis, like eggbeaters, instead of on a horizontal shaft like other tiller tines.
-It essentially stirs the soil to remove weeds and break up crusted surfaces.
-Unfortunately, its runtime is short at about 20 minutes, and it takes a whopping 8 hours to recharge, meaning some want to consider purchasing an additional battery.
-Overall, we think this mini model offers a great way to reduce weed pressure quickly among garden seedlings.
+Second, its uniquely designed tines spin on a vertical axis like eggbeaters instead of on a horizontal shaft like other tiller tines.
+It essentially stirs the soil to remove weeds and break up crusted surfaces, which is a remarkably effective approach.
+Unfortunately, its runtime is short at about 20 minutes, and it takes a whopping 8 hours to recharge.
+Those looking to tackle bigger projects may want to buy a second battery, but considering how great this model is for reducing weed pressure among garden seedlings, we think that’s worth it.

-Get the Black+Decker electric tiller at Amazon, The Home Depot, Walmart, or Target.
+Get the Black+Decker electric tiller at The Home Depot, Walmart, or Black+Decker.

 Best Heavy-Duty